Gomezrbz/Data-Scientist-with-R/Introduction_To_R.md

 The modulo returns the remainder of the division of the number to the left by the number on its right, for example 5 modulo 3 or 5 %% 3 is 2.

 **Intructions**:

-Type 2^5 in the editor to calculate 2 to the power 5.
+- Type 2^5 in the editor to calculate 2 to the power 5.

-Type 28 %% 6 to calculate 28 modulo 6.
+- Type 28 %% 6 to calculate 28 modulo 6.

-Note how the # symbol is used to add comments on the R code.
+- Note how the # symbol is used to add comments on the R code.

 **Answer**:

-'#' An addition
+#An addition

 5 + 5

-'#' A subtraction
+#A subtraction

 5 - 5

-'#' A multiplication
+#A multiplication

 3 * 5

-'#' A division
+#A division

 (5 + 5) / 2

-'#' Exponentiation
+#Exponentiation

 2^5

-'#' Modulo
+#Modulo

 28 %% 6